 Given that most chemists are less than enthusiastic about working with cyanide gas, [note] a safer protocol utilizing the easily-handled solids NH4Cl (ammonium chloride) and KCN (potassium cyanide) is generally employed [note about NH4CN].
 The idea here is that mildly acidic (pKa 9) ammonium ion protonates the aldehyde, activating it towards attack with liberated NH3.
 After attack of NH3, proton transfer, and elimination of water, the cyanide ion then attacks the resultant imine (or, more likely, the conjugate acid of the imine, known as the “iminium”).
 This results in the alpha amino nitrile.

 Addition of a water-absorbing salt (dessicant) such as MgSO4 often helps with formation of the imine, as it helps drive the equilibrium toward the imine.

-Here’s the mechanism for formation of the alpha-amino nitrile, en route to the proteinogenic amino acid valine (commonly abbreviated as Val or V).
+The first part of the Strecker involves the formation of the alpha-amino nitrile, en route to the proteinogenic amino acid valine (commonly abbreviated as Val or V).f

 The next step is hydrolysis of the nitrile with aqueous acid.
 Here it’s depicted as H3O+ with the counterion unspecified as X.

-The first step is protonation of the nitrile (note: the NH2 will be protonated as well under these conditions, but for clarity, it’s depicted as the neutral species) followed by attack of water (step 2).
+Protonation of the nitrile (note: the NH2 will be protonated as well under these conditions, but for clarity, it’s depicted as the neutral species) is followed by attack of water (step 2).
 Proton transfer to nitrogen (step 3) followed by addition of water to the carbon (step 4), and another proton transfer to nitrogen (step 5) results in a positively charged ammonium, which is eliminated (step 6) as NH3.
 Deprotonation of the carbonyl oxygen (step 7) completes the process, giving valine as a racemic mixture of enantiomers.